Jeremy Rockliff: Early career

+Deputy Premier

 Rockliff became Deputy Premier of Tasmania in March 2014, following the Liberal Party winning government at the 2014 state election.
-He also served as Minister for Education and Training, and Minister for Primary Industries and Water.
+He was also Minister for Education and Training, and Minister for Primary Industries and Water.
 When Hodgman resigned as party leader and Premier in January 2020, Rockcliff did not stand in the subsequent Liberal Party leadership contest, which was won by Peter Gutwein unopposed on 20 January 2020.
-As such, Rockcliff remained as deputy party leader and Deputy Premier.
+As such, Rockliff remained as deputy party leader and Deputy Premier.

-Along with being Deputy Premier, Rockliff was also Minister for Education and Training, Minister for Trade, Minister for Advanced Manufacturing and Defence Industries, Minister for Disability Services and Community Development, and Minister for Mental Health and Wellbeing.
+Along with being Deputy Premier, Rockliff continued to hold multiple portfolios as the Minister for Education and Training, Minister for Trade, Minister for Advanced Manufacturing and Defence Industries, Minister for Disability Services and Community Development, and Minister for Mental Health and Wellbeing.

+Premier

 At a party-room meeting on the morning 8 April 2022, Rockliff was elected unopposed as the new leader of the Tasmanian Liberal Party, after Peter Gutwein had announced his resignation earlier that week.
 That afternoon he was sworn in by the Governor as the 47th Premier of Tasmania.